 John Danaher is also known for his eccentric side, a self-diagnosed obsessive-compulsive JD seems to rarely leave his jiu-jitsu rash guard in the closet.
 In one episode of Matt Serra’s video blog for UFC 109, Serra told the story of how John Danaher had come to his wedding wearing a rash guard.

-In working at the Renzo Gracie Academy in New York, Danaher also helped the development of MMA fighters such as George St. Pierre, which shed some light into his persona to the broader spectrum of fans involved in cage combat, however, it would be his creative approach to the leg-locking game that gained him the recognition of the grappling community.
-His innovative system helped Danaher generate a group of outstanding athletes such as Eddie Cummings, Gordon Ryan, Garry Tonon and, to an extent, Craig Jones, all competitors who had fantastic global success in jiu-jitsu.
-This workgroup of outstanding grapplers would be labeled by jiu-jitsu fans as the “Danaher Death Squad”.
+In working at the Renzo Gracie Academy in New York, Danaher also helped the development of MMA fighters such as George St. Pierre, which shed some light on his persona to the broader spectrum of fans involved in cage combat, however, it would be his creative approach to the leg-locking game that gained him notoriety among the grappling community.
+His innovative system helped Danaher generate a group of outstanding pro-athletes such as Eddie Cummings, Gordon Ryan, Garry Tonon, Oliver Taza, Craig Jones, Nicky Ryan, to name a few.
+These competitors reached great success in submission-grappling and jiu-jitsu, while their outspoken personalities helped them amass a strong legion of fans – arguably the biggest following ever experienced in the sport – who labeled John’s workgroup as the “Danaher Death Squad” due to their efficacy when looking for submissions on the competitive arena.

 John Danaher Ashi Garami Tutorial